ryanb/mustard/README.md

 # Musts

 An expectation library that adds "must" and "must_not" which can have matchers called on them.
-Comes with a default set of matchers, and additional matchers are easy to add.
-Works with RSpec and MiniTest.
+Comes with a default set of matchers, and additional matchers can be easily added.
+Works with RSpec, MiniTest, and Test::Unit.
 Requires Ruby 1.9 or greater.

 ## Installation